 I am a designer-activist-researcher.
 As an activist I campaign for initiatives close to my heart such as the NQGrowboxes in Piccadilly Basin.
 When I lived in Manchester’s City Centre I would look out of my window at concrete and car parks and the NQGrowboxes served as a beautiful reminder of the life, nature and change of seasons that can and do occur in a city centre.
 As a designer-researcher I co-produce events and activities and I’m continually curious about how we experience, care and maintain green space in Manchester.

 I have lived in the Northern Quarter for 13 years now, one morning walking past Pocket Park I stopped to speak to some local residents who were gardening, I’m not sure what made me stop to chat that day but a few months later I had taken over running NQGreening!
-A year later I was also running NQGrowboxes, a fabulous patch of green space on a car park in the middle of the city, a few months after that I became one of the trustees of A New Leaf.
+A year later I was also running NQGrowboxes, a fabulous patch of green space on a car park in the middle of the city.

 I get so much joy from these tiny pockets of green which we definitely need more of...so lets see what we can do about that.